 That having been said, and since I'm a little older and wiser now (maybe not as paranoid?), we'll look at some of the most popular and best electric cat litter box models.

 LitterMaid is one of the oldest and best selling automatic self-cleaning boxes.
-Here's the overview.
+Here's an overview.

 Learn the basics of box training